storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 ```

 ## Configure your app for Jest
 In many cases, for example Create React App, it's already configured for Jest.
-You just need to create a filename with the extension `.test.js`.
+You need to create a filename with the extension `.test.js`.

 If you still need to configure jest you can use the resources mentioned below: